The Practice of International Commercial Arbitration

 Module code: LW7267

-This module builds on the theoretical knowledge of international commercial arbitration that students have gained in the first term International Commercial Arbitration module, by teaching aspects of arbitration practice.
-This will enable students to deepen their understanding of how arbitration works, and why the practices have developed that currently dominate the field, thereby giving students a deeper understanding of the field than is possible from a course concentrating solely on the legal structure of international commercial arbitration.
+This module builds on the theoretical knowledge of international commercial arbitration that you have gained in the first term International Commercial Arbitration module, by teaching aspects of arbitration practice.
+This will enable you to deepen their understanding of how arbitration works, and why the practices have developed that currently dominate the field, thereby giving you a deeper understanding of the field than is possible from a course concentrating solely on the legal structure of international commercial arbitration.

 It will cover topics such as entry into the field (i.e. not formal requirements, of which there are none, but mechanisms, obstacles, etc.), the roles of arbitral institutions, the selection of arbitrators and conflicts of interest, the drafting of persuasive awards, the challenge of arbitral awards, etc.